Star Trek: Elite Force II

 Star Trek: Elite Force II is a first-person shooter video game developed by Ritual Entertainment and published by Activision.
-It was released on June 20, 2003 for Microsoft Windows and later for Apple Mac OS X. Elite Force II is a sequel to 2000's Star Trek: Voyager – Elite Force.
+It was released on June 20, 2003 for Microsoft Windows and later for Mac OS X. Elite Force II is a sequel to 2000's Star Trek: Voyager – Elite Force.
 Whereas the original game was powered by the first version of id Software's id Tech 3 engine, Elite Force II is based on a heavily modified version of the Quake III: Team Arena engine with Ritual's ÜberTools GDK, allowing for expansive outdoor environments and higher quality facial animations.

-In September 2021, the game was one of six Star Trek titles re-released on GOG.com in celebration of the franchise's 55th anniversary, along with the original Elite Force.